radswn/t2r2/README.md

 *TODO*

-*mention removing "_dev" from REQ_FILE arg in Dockerfile if one isn't a project developer*

 ## Development setup - devcontainers

 We will be developing our code using devcontainers.
 This allows for great isolation of the working environment, while maintaining local files synchronization and git workflow.